dailybruin/the-stack/_posts/2016-10-31-gym-traffic.md

 Right now, it's likely that Wooden is <span id='wooden-traffic-text'></span>, and BFit is <span id='bfit-traffic-text'></span>.

 > These live estimates are worded relative to other 1) times of day, and 2) days of week.
 > What if campus is not in session or gym hours are changed?
-Well your browser doesn't know that!
+Well, your browser doesn't know that!

 ## Choosing between Wooden and BFit

 Wooden has a much higher capacity than BFit, and **normally it houses between two and three times as many people as BFit**.
 Occasionally though, BFit reaches almost the same level of traffic as Wooden.
-In that case, we might argue that Wooden is the better, less crowdy place to workout.
+In that case, we might argue that Wooden is the better, less croweded place to workout.
 Conversely, when Wooden is *a lot* busier than BFit, BFit might be a better choice.

   <div class='ui centered medium header'>Wooden or BFit</div>
   <div class='ui centered one column grid'>